TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 ??? tip "Proper and Repacks - [Click to show/hide]"

-    We also suggest that you change the Propers and Repacks settings in Radarr.
+    We also suggest that you change the Propers and Repacks settings in Sonarr.

     `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](/Sonarr/sonarr-collection-of-custom-formats/#repackproper) Custom Format.